IonelPopJara/State-Machine/README.md

 # State-Machine
-Scripts for the Boss fight implemented with states machines
+Scripts for the Boss Fight implemented with states machines